janephp/janephp/documentation/JsonSchema/multi.rst

 ========================

-Jane JsonSchema allows to generate multiple schemas at the same time with different namespaces and directories to handle JSON References on others schema.
+Jane JsonSchema allows to generate multiple schemas at the same time with different namespaces and directories to handle JSON References on others schemas.

 Configuration
 -------------